jacksheehy15/milestone-project-1/README.md

 Responsive on all device sizes

 Interactive elements
-A hamburger dropdown menu is used in the tablet/mobile version of the webpage.
+A hamburger dropdown menu is used in the tablet and mobile version of the webpage.

 Technologies Used
 Languages Used